United States–Africa Leaders Summit 2014: Agenda

 The summit focused on trade and investment and underlined the United States' commitment to the continent's people, democracy and security.
 It facilitated the discussion on how to deepen these partnerships.
 US Commerce Secretary Penny Pritzker said that new deals worth about $900 million would be announced at the summit.

 A number of organizations have written to President Obama to draw particular attention to the rights of LGBT Africans.
 The Human Rights Campaign and Human Rights First issued a statement urging Obama to include the discrimination against this minority in the agenda and described this summit as a 'once-in-a-generation moment' to promote equality.
 Homosexuality is criminalized in 37 Africans states.
-It is punishable by death in four countries: Mauritania, Nigeria (states under Sharia law), Somalia and Sudan; and up to life imprisonment in Sierra Leone, Tanzania, Uganda and Zambia.
+It is punishable by death in five African countries: Mauritania, Nigeria, Somalia, Uganda, and Sudan; and up to life imprisonment in Sierra Leone, Tanzania, and Zambia.
 Only South Africa grants full marriage equality and constitutional protection against discrimination.

 A Program of Events was released on the White House website.
 Even though the first ever U.S.-Africa Leaders Summit was held from Monday August 4 to Wednesday August 6, there were a great number of side events around the Summit.
 On Friday August 1 a Signature Event – Faith works: Honoring the contributions of the Faith Community to Peace and Prosperity in Africa took place.
 This included religious leaders, faith-based organization, African leaders and U.S. Government officials.
 The role the faith based community plays in promoting peace, prosperity and development all over Africa was discussed.
 The U.S.-Africa Leaders were given opportunities to contribute.

 August 4 Signature Events – (1) Civil Society Forum; (2) Investing in Women, Peace and Prosperity; (3) Investing in Health: Investing in Africa's Future; (4) Resilience and Food Security in a Changing Climate; and (5) Combating Wildlife Trafficking.
 Other events included The African Growth and Opportunity Act (AGOA) Forum which was discussed in order to pursue efforts to renew legislation.
 A Capital Hill Reception was held by the Senate Foreign Relations and House Foreign Affairs Committees to welcome African Leaders in the afternoon.